waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Log Directory is where we write log files to and link ones we can not redirect / move.
 ```

 The {OP_HOME} directory was created when "overpass" user was created.
-Create a link to your "overpass"
+If you have the free space on the "root"
-home directory under "/var/lib/" directory:
+partition; set that to "var/lib/overpass", if not then create a link to your "overpass" home directory under "/var/lib/" directory:

 ```
     root@yafa:/var/lib# ln -s /path/to/your/overpass /var/lib/overpass